 Status: It is more cost effective for the City to hire Ketel Thorstenson, LLP, a public accounting firm, to prepare the full disclosure financial statements as a part of the annual audit process.
 The City has designated a member of management to review the draft financial statements and accompanying notes to the financial statements.

-Initial Year Report: N/A
+Initial Year Report: 2021

-Reasons for Recurrence and Corrective Action Plan: As the City has accepted the risk associated with the auditor's preparing of the financial statements; it is repeated in 2022, see Corrective Action Plan.
+Reasons for Recurrence and Corrective Action Plan: As the City has accepted the risk associated with the auditor's preparing of the financial statements, the finding is repeated in 2023.
+See Corrective Action Plan.